• Fall Recipes

 Instructions

-• Peel and dice the carrots into small pieces.
+• Peel and dice the carrots into small pieces about half an inch thick.

 • Spread the carrots on the baking tray.
 Drizzle with olive oil and sprinkle over the sweet paprika.
 Toss to coat the carrots.
 Roast the diced carrots for 30 minutes, or until fork tender, and then leave to cool.